 This was the day of my catharsis.

-On the second day, he told me about his own life.
+On the second day, he talked about his own life.
 Where he grew up, how he met his wife, what he did for a living before coming up here, and about his kids.

 His wife ran a grocery store and his three children ranged between ﬁfteen and three years.
 He seemed genuinely fond of the family and I wondered how he stayed away from them.
 Unlike me, coming here was an inner-call for him.
 That’s what he said.